 Opening acts Danielle Nicole and Damon Fowler will take the stage at 6:30 p.m. on Friday and Saturday, respectively.
 The jam-packed lineup features 18 unique blues acts on two stages, with live music running daily from noon to 10:30 p.m.

-VIP Passes, which are on sale now, include complimentary food and beverages in the evening (after 5 p.m.) and incredible views of the stage all day.
-Two-day VIP passes are available for $80; one-day passes are $50.
-Purchase online below or by calling (330) 458-2070.
+VIP Passes will be on sale at the event and include complimentary food and beverages in the evening (after 5 p.m.) and incredible views of the stage all day.
+Two-day VIP passes are available for $80; one-day passes will be available.

 Rod Piazza has set a standard for harmonica virtuosity that has established him as one of the preeminent blues harp players around.
 Although it's true that, as the New York Times said, "Rod Piazza has perfected the rough drive and edgy tone that characterized the classic Chicago blues sound of Little Walter, Sonny Boy Williamson and others in the 50's," he's also a master of West Coast jump blues, incorporating elements of Los Angeles' postwar jazz, swing, and R&B combos.